 2. Constat de non supernaturalitate -- It is certain/confirmed of no supernatural origin.

-3. Non-constat de supernaturalitate -- It is not certain/confirmed of supernatural origin.
+3. Non-constat de supernaturalitate -- It is not (or cannot be) certain/confirmed of supernatural origin.

 If one examines Cardinal Ratzinger's letter carefully, they will see that he classifies the Poem into the third category (non-constat de supernaturalitate).
-What has been translated into English to read; "cannot be considered supernatural origin" simply means that the events have not yet been confirmed supernatural.
-The Cardinal was only ordering the publishers at the time to tell their readers that they cannot yet consider it a proven fact that the Poem is of supernatural origin.
+What has been translated into English to read; "cannot be considered supernatural origin" simply means that the events have not been confirmed by the Church to be of supernatural origin.
+The Cardinal was only ordering the publishers at the time to tell their readers that they cannot yet consider it a proven fact that the Poem is of supernatural origin (which the publishers complied with, posting it on the back cover of the 1993 edition).

-1994: Pope John Paul II initiates the beatification process for Fr.
+1994: Pope John Paul II opens the beatification process for Venerable Fr.
 Gabriel Allegra--an outspoken supporter of Maria Valtorta [18] and renowned Scripture scholar--who is then declared Venerable.
 The decree of beatification was promulgated in 2002.

 [18] Venerable Fr.
 Allegra writes; "When completed the Poem makes us better understand the Gospel, but does not contradict it…..
 I find no other works of eminent scripture exegetes which complete and clarify the Canonical Gospels so naturally, so spontaneously, with such liveliness as does The Poem of Valtorta."
 18